-8335.5.
+- SEC.
+88. Section 8335.5 of the Education Code is amended to read: - 8335.5.
 The City and County of San Francisco may implement an individualized subsidy plan until July 1, 2014, at which date the city and county shall terminate the plan.
 Between July 1, 2014, and July 1, 2016, the city and county shall phase out the individualized county subsidy plan and, as of July 1, 2016, shall implement the state's requirements for subsidies.
 A child enrolling for the first time for subsidized care in the city and county after July 1, 2014, shall not be enrolled in the pilot program established pursuant to this article and is subject to existing state laws and regulations regarding eligibility and priority.

 SEC.
-93. The heading of Article 15.3 (commencing with Section 8340) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read:
+89. The heading of Article 15.3 (commencing with Section 8340) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read: